DikshaK88/agriculture-ml-analysis/README.md

 The dataset, sourced from data.gov.in, includes key agricultural indicators such as:

-Crop and variety
+Crop and variety,
-Cultivation state and recommended zone
+Cultivation state and recommended zone,
-Cost of cultivation and production
+Cost of cultivation and production,
-Yield per hectare
+Yield per hectare,

 This project helps in understanding crop performance patterns across states and supports better planning in agriculture by offering data-driven insights.
 Key Features:
-Data preprocessing & cleaning
+Data preprocessing & cleaning,
-One-hot encoding of categorical variables
+One-hot encoding of categorical variables,
-Model training using Random Forest Regressor Evaluation with MSE and R² metrics
+Model training using Random Forest Regressor, Evaluation with MSE and R² metrics,
-Visualization of predicted vs. actual crop yields
+Visualization of predicted vs. actual crop yields,

 Technologies Used:
-Python (Pandas, NumPy, scikit-learn, Matplotlib, Seaborn) Jupyter Notebook
+Python (Pandas, NumPy, scikit-learn, Matplotlib, Seaborn) Jupyter Notebook,
 Machine Learning (Regression)